emperorofmars/nna_unity/readme.md

 ## Current status
 I just started making this, but generally this is how it will work.

-More NNA types will be added, like humanoid definitions, perhaps comprehensive material mappings and components for VR avatars.

-Support for additional types can be hot loaded.

 ## How it works
 Assume the following hirachy: `UpperArm.L` → `LowerArm.L` → `LowerArmTwist.L`
 In order to define a `c-twist` (Twist Constraint) component on the `LowerArmTwist.L` node which uses `UpperArm.L` as the source, rename it the following way: